sinan-can-demir/sinan-can-demir/README.md

 ---

 ## 📂 Featured Projects
 - **[Sudoku Generator](https://github.com/eisensenpou/sudoku-generator)** — A program that generates valid Sudoku puzzles using backtracking algorithms and efficient constraint checks.
+- **[Star Lifetime]{https://github.com/eisensenpou/star-lifetime)** - A program that uses math and physics to calculate the remaining lifetime of stars.
+This might be used as both application and package.

 ---